NewbieScripterRepo/PoolPartyFM/README.md

 ## Branches

-Each branch is result of a part of tutorial.
+Each branch is a part of tutorial as I progress.

 | Branch             | Description                                                                                                                        |
 | ------------------ | ---------------------------------------------------------------------------------------------------------------------------------- |